Skip to content

 • Turmeric (combined with black pepper)

-• Red berries
+• Red fruits

 • Dark chocolate (>70%)

-And, of course, hydration!
+And of course hydration!

 Skin care - La Boite à Grains

-Your natural suncare allies
+Your natural solar allies

 In store:

-Protective plant oils for external use
+Protective vegetable oils, for external preparation

 Carrot oil